top of page

 If you decide to divide the plant, wait until it is actively growing in the spring.
 Gently remove the plant from its pot and carefully divide the root ball into two or three sections.
 Each section should have several leaves and at least one stem.

 Pot each section up into its own pot, using a high-quality potting mix.
 Water well and place the plants in a bright, indirect light location.
 After a few weeks, you can resume your normal watering schedule.
+Watering habits after repotting matter just as much as the repotting process itself, especially while your Monstera is adjusting.

 Monstera plants are relatively easy to care for, but they will need to be repotted every one to two years.
 By following these tips, you can ensure that your plant stays healthy and continues to thrive.